Unanswered Questions About AI

 What are the consequences of unequal access to data?
 What does it mean that access trillions of data points about our every move are tracked and used by three main sources: governments, tech giants, and advertisers?
 These big players have an unmatched advantage compared to any competitor: massive datasets describing a wide range of human activity (searches, communication, content creation, social interaction and more), in many different formats (text, images, audio, video).
 These monolithic superpowers tend to acquire competitors quickly.
 What are the consequences of a small group of hugely powerful corporations, with a unique setup of AI technologies, analyzing massive amounts of user and machine-generated data?

 How can we protect our privacy as automated systems increasingly track us?
 For example, in many countries public cameras automatically identify you by your face every time you walk down the street – without your knowledge or consent.
 Who has access to this information, and under what conditions?
-Similar questions asked by Edward Snowden will become even more critical in a world powered by AI.
+One of our artists, Lauren McCarthy, explores these and other questions in her work.

 How can we control the data about ourselves that is used to train AI?
 For example, online advertisers use sophisticated methods to track everything from your browsing history to your friend group to your physical location.
 What are the implications of this mass surveillance?
 When governments watch you and make decisions based on that intel, how might this invasion of privacy turn into social oppression?